-Samantha is a firm believer that health is a human right, with 6 years of diverse experience in global health fundraising and programming.
-She is passionate about the intersection of maternal and child health and the growing burden of non-communicable diseases.
-To Rabin Martin, she brings a diverse background in behavioral sciences and program development, implementation, and evaluation.
+Samantha is a firm believer that health is a human right and is passionate about the intersection of maternal and child health and the growing burden of non-communicable diseases.
+To Rabin Martin, she brings a background in behavioral sciences and program development, implementation and evaluation.

 At Rabin Martin, she specializes in:

 - Providing operational, technical, and strategic support for a major global health initiative;